 This page prepares you for the gym.
 The next page shows you how to work out.

-Working hard in the gym accomplishes nothing if you don’t eat and sleep enough on the day of a workout.
+Working hard in the gym accomplishes little-to-nothing if you don’t eat and sleep enough on the day of a workout.
 That's how important the non-bodybuilding part of muscle development is: After exercising, your body builds new muscle using energy from that day's food.
 Later when you're sleeping, your body repairs your muscles.

 This takes 5 minutes.